We first heard about the gin and raisin remedy for arthritis nearly 30 years ago. On May 16, 1994 we received this letter:

 At the time, we thought this was one of the most original home remedy for aches and pains that we had ever received.
 We speculated that it might be the juniper flavoring in the gin, even though the amount is small.
+Maybe the golden raisins had something special in them.
 There was certainly nothing in the medical literature to support this concoction.

 Q. I stopped taking glucosamine in favor of gin-soaked raisins with terrific results.
 I’m a former runner with serious but not debilitating knee and hip pain.
 When I read about gin-soaked raisins I thought it sounded silly.

 I gave it a try anyway.
 It worked.
 I haven’t used the pills now for over eight months.

 I’m curious: why golden raisins?
 Sometimes golden raisins are not readily available.
 Will plain old black raisins work just as well?
 I like to know why something works.

 A. We’ve been searching for research on gin-soaked raisins for joint pain for years.
 Sadly, home remedies are rarely studied in randomized controlled trials.
 As a result, we don’t have a good answer to your question.

 There are data to suggest that grape juice may have a number of health benefits.
 They include enhanced performance and reduced inflammation in runners (Applied Physiology, Nutrition, and Metabolism, Sept.
 2015).
 Grape juice also appears to make blood vessels more flexible and improve cognitive performance (Nutrients, Dec.
 2, 2015; American Journal of Clinical Nutrition, March, 2016).
 Since raisins are dried grapes, this might help to explain why so many people find the raisin remedy helpful.